-- 9.1.
-Meaning of business, profession or vocation - 9.2.
-The basis of charge - 9.2.1.
-Business income, profits, compensation received, etc. - 9.2.2.
-Principles for arriving at business income - 9.2.3.
-Exclusions from business income
+- 13.1.
+Meaning of business, profession or vocation - 13.2.
+The basis of charge - 13.2.1.
+Business income, profits, compensation received, etc. - 13.2.2.
+Principles for arriving at business income

 2 A company, being an SME start-up incorporated in the previous year, in the technology or IPR driven businesses, and where transferor holds more than 25% stake; amount of capital gains are used in acquiring new assets